 \subsection{Task-wise Performance Analysis}

 \textbf {Dimensional Emotion Recognition on SEWA.} Table~\ref{tab:sewa_results} presents the results of valence and arousal estimation on the SEWA test set in three groups: recent state-of-the-art (SOTA) benchmarks, in-house evaluated 2D CNN baselines using ResNet-50 and EmoFAN backbones, and 3D face models.
 Note that GRU modules of the same modelling capacity are used on top of the in-house evaluated 2D CNN features as well as 3D face features.
 We can clearly see that EMOCA features outperform all the remaining models listed in Table~\ref{tab:sewa_results} by considerable margins in terms of both valence and arousal dimensions.
-Let us consider the best 2D CNN baseline, EmoFAN, as a reference with the CCC values of 0.715 and 0.682 for valence and arousal, respectively.
-EMOCA expression features outperform EmoFAN by +.060 and +.148 in valence and arousal CCC scores.
-EMOCA even outperforms all the existing benchmarks on SEWA with improved mean CCC values in the range of +.324~(\cite{mitenkova2019valence}) to +.053~\cite{sanchez2021affective}.
-Similarly, DECA and 3DDFA-V2 have improved the mean CCC values by +.077 and +.037 compared to the mean CCC of EmoFAN.
-Further, we observe that 3DDFA-V2 is on par with the SOTA method (APs~\cite{sanchez2021affective}), which is based on a more complicated stochastic temporal context modelling.
-The overall performance of 3D face features in Table~\ref{tab:sewa_results} is in line with their corresponding 3D shape reconstruction errors (see Table~\ref{tab:now}) reported in the NoW evaluation repository leader board\footnote{Based on the challenge results provided at https://now.is.tue.mpg.de/nonmetricalevaluation.html.
-As EMOCA builds on the identity and shape encoders originally learned in DECA, they have the same reconstruction errors on the NoW evaluation repository.}.
+Let us consider the best performing 2D CNN baseline, EmoFAN, as a reference with the CCC values of 0.715 and 0.568 for valence and arousal respectively.
+EMOCA expression features outperform EmoFAN by +.060 and +.148 in valence and arousal CCC scores respectively.
+EMOCA even outperforms all the existing benchmarks on SEWA with improved mean CCC values in the range of +.315~\cite{mitenkova2019valence} to +.050~\cite{sanchez2021affective}.
+Interestingly, RingNet has a lower mean CCC score compared to ExpNet, although its 3D reconstruction error is higher than that of ExpNet (see Table~\ref{tab:now}).
+DECA and 3DDFA-V2 improve mean CCC values by +.077 and +.037 compared to the mean CCC of EmoFAN.
+Further, we observe that 3DDFA-V2 is on par with the SOTA method (APs~\cite{sanchez2021affective}), which benefits from a more advanced temporal learning method based on stochastic context modelling.